 Why do some ships have 2 anchors?

-There are more than one reason why a ship would carry two anchors:
+There is more than one reason why a ship would carry two anchors:

 - Different anchors are needed for different seabeds